 SKILLS, KNOWLEDGE OR ABILITIES RELATED TO THE JOB

-- Sitting at desk and computer for long periods of time, general office conditions
+Sitting and standing for long periods of time

 The salary for the above position is determined by the Collective Agreement with the Canadian Union of Public Employees, Local 4879, as it presently exists.